 Visitors are drawn to the remoteness of St. Kilda and by the island’s double World Heritage status but this beautiful day hike also draws you into the romantic legend of the Lovers’ Stone.

 Jutting out over the Atlantic below this slip of rock is a drop of 135 metres.
 Tradition has it that young men had to prove the sincerity of their love by climbing the rocks and balancing on one leg.
-Where better to prove your love than the edge of the world?
-It certainly beats a bunch of petrol station flowers, though such dangerous behaviour might explain
+Where better to prove your love than risking ones life on the edge of the world?

 Take this trail on Skye through the romantically stark landscapes and unusual rock formations of the Quiraing where, on the big screen recently, Michael Fassbender’s Macbeth was seen receiving the title ‘Thane of Cawdor’.